maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 	 }
 ```

-The `Remove()` function removes an NFT from the game.
+The `remove()` function removes an NFT from the game.
 The function takes an `index` as a parameter to specify the NFT to be removed.
 The function requires that the sender of the transaction is the owner of the NFT.
 If this requirement is met, the function transfers the NFT from the contract to the owner and deletes the NFT from the internal nfts mapping.

 ```solidity
  function getNFTlength() public view returns (uint256) {